 We believe that the best preparation for work with young children (ages birth to age 8) is Child Development.
-Students find success in completing their AA or AS-T with us before transferring to the four-year university to complete their degree in elementary education and earn their credential.
+Students find success in completing their AA or AS-T with us before transferring to a four-year university to complete their degree in elementary education and earn their credentials.
 Understanding Child Development is critical to success in the classroom.

 I want to work with children but not in the classroom.
 Do you offer courses that will prepare me for other careers with children and families?